 Post-Monitoring Activities Post-Monitoring Call NSPs are offered the opportunity to schedule a post-monitoring call to review results, receive technical assistance, and have questions answered.
 Participation in a post-monitoring call is optional for NSPs.
 Monitoring Report Preparation and Publication A report of results is prepared within 30 days of completion of the monitoring review.
 When there are Corrective Actions or Areas of Concern cited, providers are given the opportunity to review a draft of the report prior to its final publication.
-Monitoring Follow-Up When a Corrective Action or Area of Concern is formally identified in a monitoring report, the NSP is asked to submit an Action Plan.
+Monitoring Follow- Up opportunity to review a draft of the report prior to its final publication.
+When a Corrective Action or Area of Concern is formally identified in a monitoring report, the NSP is asked to submit an Action Plan.
 The Action Plan summarizes the steps that each provider will take to address the concerns identified during the monitoring.
 The CQI lead must approve a provider's Action Plan, and assigns it a completion date, by which the activities outlined on the plan are expected to be accomplished.
-A follow-up review will be conducted within 90 days of the plan completion date to assess the provider's progress in each of the areas identified to be in need of attention.
+A follow-up review is conducted within 90 days of the plan completion date to assess the provider's progress in each of the areas identified to be in need of attention.
 A follow-up report documents this progress, and either denotes that an issue has been resolved or is in need of additional attention.

-Analysis and Reporting
+Data Analysis and Reporting